Oneday2010/milestone-project2/README.md

 3. Find your cafe(questions)

-User can find the this form button on home page inside carousel.
-When the button clicked there is new window open and one with start button and three questions boxes and result box at last.
-This form is contain close button on the right corner of each boxes and options button with ‘Next’’Back’’Finish’ as user can navigate the questions as their desire.
+User can find this form button on the home page inside the carousel.
+When the button clicked there is a new window open and one with a start button and three questions boxes and a result box at last.
+This form contains a close button on the right corner of each box and an options button with ‘Next’’Back’’Finish’ as a user can navigate the questions as to their desire.
 Credit to [this link](https://github.com/rudberga/CI-MS2-inspiry-tokyo).

 Each button tested and all button works as it was designed for.
-Originally it supposed popup inside my home page.
-I made separate page to do the question form.
-The reason is there are many function on home page inclues slideshow, coffee quiz and map etc.I want to more clear and less traffic on one page.
+Originally it supposed to pop up inside my home page.
+I made a separate page to do the question form.
+The reason is there are many functions on the home page includes a slideshow, coffee quiz and map etc. I want to more clear and less traffic on one page.

 4. Coffeequiz

-This form is asking user four questions about coffee and shows the score base on the users have tested.
-There are thirteen buttons all together.
-First one with start button and three option buttons each with four questions.
+This form is asking user four questions about coffee and shows the scoring base on the users have tested.
+There are thirteen buttons altogether.
+The first one with the start button and three option buttons each with four questions.
 I tested all and work.
-The quiz contained with timer and four counters with is working according the code.
-The result shows with percentage works with counters and the image and comments change according to the percentage.
+The quiz contained with timer and four counters with is working according to the code.
+The result shows with the percentage work with counters and the image and comments change according to the percentage.
 All works.
 Credit to [this link](https://www.codeexplained.org/2018/10/create-multiple-choice-quiz-using-javascript.html)

  - Links :
- Testing across various devices ( I used [responsinator](http://www.responsinator.com/?url=https://oneday2010.github.io/milestone-project2/) as well as my one device and friends. the devices blows works without issue
+ Testing across various devices ( I used [responsinator](http://www.responsinator.com/?url=https://oneday2010.github.io/milestone-project2/) as well as my one device and friends. the devices blow works without issue

  - Mobiles/tablet/laptop
    * iPhone eXpensive portrait · width: 375px
    *  Android (Pixel 2) portrait · width: 412px
    * Android (Pixel 2) landscape · width: 684px
    * iPhone 6-8 Plump portrait · width: 414px
    * iPhone 11
    * iPad portrait · width: 768px:
    * MacBook 13inch 2014
    * MacBOOK 13inch 2019

  - Ensured the website was also responsive on all the pages [Google Mobile Friendly Test](https://search.google.com/test/mobile-friendly?utm_source=gws&utm_medium=onebox&utm_campaign=suit)

    - Home ![mobile friendly test - Home](assets/docs/images/form-test/mobileTest-home.png)

    - Dublin 2  ![mobile friendly test - Dublin2](assets/docs/images/form-test/mobileTest-dublin2.png)

    - Dublin 6 ![mobile friendly test - Dublin6](assets/docs/images/form-test/mobileTest-dublin6.png)

    - Dublin 8  ![mobile friendly test - Dublin8](assets/docs/images/form-test/mobileTest-dublin8.png)

    - Top3  ![mobile friendly test - Top3](assets/docs/images/form-test/mobileTest-top3.png)

    - Contact ![mobile friendly test - Contact](assets/docs/images/form-test/mobileTest-contact.png)

    - Questions  ![mobile friendly test - Questions](assets/docs/images/form-test/)mobileTest-questions.png)

    - Coffeequiz ![mobile friendly test - Coffeequiz](assets/docs/images/form-test/mobileTest-coffeequiz.png)

   - I tested on Safari,Chrome, Firefox it was performed without issue.